IBM/sparksql-for-hbase/README.md

-# Spark SQL access to NOSQL HBase Tables
+# Using Spark SQL to access NOSQL HBase Tables

-Apache HBase is an open source, NOSQL and distributed database which runs on top of HDFS and is well-suited for faster read and write operations on large datasets with high throughput and low input/output latency.
-Unlike relational and traditional databases, HBase lacks of support of SQL scripting, data types, etc. it will use Java API to achieve the equivalent.
+Apache HBase is an open source, NOSQL distributed database which runs on top of the Hadoop Distributed File System (HDFS), and is well-suited for faster read/write operations on large datasets with high throughput and low input/output latency.
+Unlike relational and traditional databases, HBase lacks support for SQL scripting, data types, etc., and requires the Java API to achieve the equivalent functionality.

-This journey aims to help application developers who are familiar with SQL while want to access HBase data tables as well.
-We will show you how to quickly create and query the data table by using Apache Spark and HSpark connector package, thus eliminating the need to learn Java API to access HBase data table.
-You can also take the advantage of the performance benefit by using HBase.
+This journey is intended to provide application developers familiar with SQL the methods to access HBase NOSQL data tables.
+You will quickly see how to create and query the data tables by using Apache Spark and the HSpark connector package, thus eliminating the need to learn the Java APIs required to tradionally access the HBase data tables.
+Additionally, HBase provides a signiicant performance advantage.

-When the readers have completed this journey, they will understand how to:
+When you have completed this journey, you will understand how to:

  - Install and configure [Apache Spark](https://spark.apache.org/) and [HSpark](https://github.com/bomeng/HSpark) connector
  - Learn to create metadata for tables in [Apache HBase](https://hbase.apache.org/)